 Data collection and preparation

 Within or just outside the ForestGEO plot, we collected data on a suite of variables including tree size, microenvironemnt, and species traits (Table 2).
-The SCBI ForestGEO plot was censused in 2008, 2013, and 2018 following standard ForestGEO protocols, whereby all free-standing woody stems ≥ 1cm diameter at breast height (DBH) were mapped, tagged, measured at DBH, and identified to species [@condit_tropical_1998].
+The SCBI ForestGEO plot was censused in 2008, 2013, and 2018 following standard ForestGEO protocols, whereby all free-standing woody stems ≥ 1cm diameter at breast height (DBH) are mapped, tagged, measured at DBH, and identified to species [@condit_tropical_1998].
 From this census data, we used measurements of DBH from 2008 to calculate historical DBH, tree location in the plot to determine the topographic wetness index, and data for all stems ≥ 10cm to analyze functional trait composition relative to tree height (all analyses described below).
 Census data, which were last updated in 2019, are available through the ForestGEO data portal (www.forestgeo.si.edu).

 We analyzed tree-ring data from 571 trees representing the twelve species contributing most to woody aboveground net primary productivity (ANPPstem), which together comprised 97% of study plot ANPPstem between 2008 and 2013 [@helcoski_growing_2019] (Figure S1).
 Cores were obtained in 2010-2011 or 2016-2017 from a breast height of 1.3m using a 5mm increment borer.
 In 2010-2011, cores were collected from randomly selected live trees of species with at least 30 individuals of DBH ≥ 10cm [@bourg_initial_2013].
 In 2016-2017, cores were collected from all trees found dead in the annual mortality census [@gonzalezakre_patterns_2016].
 Cores were sanded, measured, and cross-dated using standard procedures, as detailed in [@helcoski_growing_2019].
 The resulting chronologies have been published in association with @helcoski_growing_2019: (ITRDB; GitHub/Zenodo).
 Ryan, have you heard back from ITRDB?
 We should also cite GitHub/Zenodo here.